matn7/Google-Platform-Notes/flashcard/Microservices.md

 me, you and your partner in crime (end user) need to register with me and the same needs to be approved by my admin.
 5. Client: Client application asked KeyCloak which is an Auth Server for Access token.
 But this time, it passed Client ID which it received during registration process.
 The KeyCloak shows the login page for the end user.
-6. Client: ENd user says "Hello Auth Server, please allow the client app to access the secured resources on my behalf.
+6. Client: end user says "Hello Auth Server, please allow the client app to access the secured resources on my behalf.
 Here are my credentials to prove my identity".
 7. Auth Server: Hey Client, User allowed you to access resources on his behalf.
 Here is AUTHORIZATION CODE.
 8. Client: Hey Auth Server, here are my Client ID, Client Secret & AUTHORIZATION CODE which shared in step 7.
 Please provide me a token.
 9. Auth Server: Auth Server replied, "Congratulations Buddy.
 Your details are correct.
 Here is the end user access token.
-Don't misuse it.
+Don't misuse it.".
-All the Best".
 10. Client: Client app trying to invoke '/bank/accounts/**' with the access token that it received during step 9.
 11. Spring Cloud Gateway: Gateway shared the received access token to the Auth Server to confirm whether it is valid or not.
 12. Auth Server: Auth Server confirmed back to the Gateway that the access token is valid.